Hut étiquette, ie, manners

 Turn the mattresses you used on their side.
 This was once a technique used to avoid mouse droppings on the fabric, is now to reduce condensation on the plastic covering, I guess;

-Wipe the benches down, pretty obvious, remove all that revolving crap from sinks;
+Wipe the benches down, pretty obvious, remove all that revolting crap from sinks;

 Avoid leaving unwanted food, don’t feed those rodents;